One of the most important things for an entrepreneur to be successful is a business plan.

 The Executive Summary

-Business plans have both an internal and external value for your company.
 Internally, there are many values.
-It allows you to have a solid plan that can move a team forward quickly and easily communicate your priorities.
+It allows you to have a solid plan to move a team forward quickly and easily communicate your priorities.
 A business plan should also have a Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis built in.
-If you want to learn more about SWOT analysis, click here.

 An existing business plan will also help you to easily integrate new personnel because your goals and vision has already been laid out and written down.
 Most importantly, a business plan can let you measure your performance in relation to the goals you set when you first completed the plan.
 Externally, the main value is that business plans are a vehicle to attract and solidify relationships with investors or potential partners.
-To learn more about finding investors and partners, click here.

-All of these objectives can contribute positively to your growth and development as a company.
+Clearly defining and stating these objectives can contribute positively to your growth and development as a company.
 But, just writing down your observations and plan will not get the job done.
 You need to constantly revisit your business plan and integrate it into your daily goals.

-The introduction should be right at the top of the document.
-One of the first things should be a short summary of what your company will do and what products you plan to produce.
-There should also be a company vision statement.
-This is a concise one or two sentences that all your employees know and can repeat to others, like a long tagline.
+In addition to that summary, you should also include a company vision statement.
+Vision statements are one or two sentences that all your employees know and can repeat to others, like a long tagline.
 Your introduction should also include your mission statement.
 A mission statement should elegantly present the company's vision.
 It should not be too rosy or overly optimistic.

-In this section you will need to describe in enough detail your technology so that experts will “get it” and appreciate how it works.
+In this section you’ll describe, in enough detail, your technology so experts will “get it” and appreciate how it works.
 Here are some things to remember for your technology section:

 The Intellectual Property (IP) section should summarize how the company will protect and develop their IP.
 When writing the IP section of a biotech business plan, you should consider these questions: